Mymetu/TinyLora-C3/README.md

 ![1](./1.jpg)
 ![2](./2.jpg)

-*These photos show various views of the TinyLora-C3 terminal and its PCB.*
+*These photos show various views of the TinyLora-C3.*

 ## Notes / Warnings

 ### Antenna

-- The 2.4 GHz antenna is not optimized, but Bluetooth connection to a phone works fine.
+- The 2.4 GHz antenna is not tested by VNA, but Bluetooth connection to a phone works fine.
-- LoRa antenna has a simple matching, but the performance is definitely not as good as a rubber duck antenna.
+- onboard ceramic LoRa antenna, but the performance is limited.
-- If using an external IPEX antenna, remove R32 first.
+- If you willing to use an external IPEX antenna, remove R32 first.
-- The RA62 module may only work with an IPEX antenna.
-If you can modify the RA62 module resistors, it can use the SMD antenna.
+- The RA62 module only work with an IPEX antenna.
+Further modification on the module required if you need onboard ceramic antenna.

 ### High-Power Modules

-1. High-power modules require two LDOs connected in parallel for power supply.
+1. High-power modules (all modules listed with "-P" suffix) require two LDOs connected in parallel for power supply.
-2. High-power modules cannot use FPC antennas; only rubber duck or suction-cup antennas can be used.

-## Firmware / Software Support

-- Meshtastic firmware is currently being organized.
-- Supports programming under Arduino using RadioLib library.
+2. Check the maximum transmit power the antenna is designed to handle while using High-Power modules;FPC antenna is not recommended.

 ## Bill of Materials (BOM)